-The COVID-19 pandemic has caused a rise in the number of Wills and LPA enquiries Hawksford are receiving.
-The current lockdown presents some challenges when it comes to Wills and Probate Services.
-However, with advances in technology and temporary law changes, the team have been able to ensure it's business as usual during these unprecedented times.
+The COVID-19 pandemic has caused a rise in the number of Wills and LPA enquiries.
+The current lockdown presents challenges to Wills and Probate Services.
+However, with advances in technology and temporary law changes, the team have been able to ensure it's business as usual.

 It is often the case at any challenging moment in life people spend time thinking about whether they have prepared appropriately to protect their loved ones, one of those jobs on the to do list can often be your Wills.
 It is that job on your to do list that just never gets around to being done.
 People are obviously spending more time at home at the moment and this has given them the chance to focus their minds on those tasks that they would normally put off.
 It is therefore not surprising that we are seeing an increase in enquiries about Wills and Lasting Powers of Attorney (LPA).